 The kitchen’s arsenal will never be complete without the knife.
 Some celebrated chefs even argue that it’s better when hand-forged than stamped.
 That’s debatable, isn’t it?
 In the end, it’s all down to one’s choice.
 But come to think of it, what are the best kitchen knives?

 According to Red Label Abrasives, the 1.2 billion dollars per year industry has the chef’s knife as its most produced.
-And it's no news that forged knives are better and harder with higher blade retention than its contemporaries.
+And it's no news that forged knives are better and harder with higher blade retention than their contemporaries.

-Although stamped knives make up 75% of popular demand hand forged knives are expected to witness a 9.1% demand increase in the coming years.
+Although stamped knives make up 75% of popular demand hand-forged knives are expected to witness a 9.1% demand increase in the coming years.
 Therefore, now is not the best time to know all you can about bespoke hand-forged knives.